cooljaya2016/cooljaya2016.github.io/README.md

 ------------------------------------------------------------------------------------------------------------------

 ## 10-2-2020 Monday
-Today I have Finished Install the mysql.
+ I have Finished Install the mysql.
 # How to mysql install from command line step by step
 - Install the MySQL database server package.
 You can use the Yum tool to install MySQL on Oracle Linux: sudo yum install mysql-community-server.